Respiratory Emergencies: When and When Not to Use Suction

 Indications for Oral Suctioning

-Effective suctioning is one of your most crucial procedures and can mean the difference between a patent and non-patent airway.
+Effective suctioning is one of your most crucial procedures and can mean the difference between a patent and a non-patent airway.
 The situations in which your patient requires suctioning are fairly obvious.
 They include any form of airway obstruction, such as:

 • Excessive secretions (mucus, phlegm, saliva)